Skip to main content Skip to main navigation Skip to search

 About this report

-Australian fisheries and aquaculture statistics contains comprehensive information on commercial fishing and aquaculture in Australia covering fisheries production, trade data, consumption and employment statistics.
+Australian fisheries and aquaculture statistics contains comprehensive information on wild-catch commercial fishing and aquaculture in Australia covering seafood production, trade data, consumption and employment statistics.
 The report is aimed at providing statistical information for the fishing and aquaculture industry, fisheries managers, policy makers and researchers.

 An overview of economic concepts in Australian fisheries and aquaculture statistics is included to better communicate and clarify definitions and methodologies used for this report.